The Click (album): Reception

-Contemporary

 The album received generally positive reviews upon release.
 Matt Collar of AllMusic lauded the album's "eclectic, hooky pop", highlighting "Weak" as a "buoyant, electronic-tinged single".
 Atticus Dewey of the Communicator commended The Click for its wide range of emotion, finding it primarily positive while condemning the track "Three-Thirty" as filler.
 Jamie Weikel of Reading Eagle praised the album for its "catchy pop lyrics paired with EDM-esque beats".
 WQAQ additionally reviewed the album positively, comparing AJR's percussion and synthesizers to music from American musician Jon Bellion.
-After its release, "Netflix Trip" was criticized by fans on Twitter for its verses having similarities in composition to Bellion's song "Human" off of his 2014 mixtape The Definition.
-AJR responded to this with a statement claiming that "Netflix Trip" had been written years in advance, additionally explaining that it was an unintentional result of having similar music styles to Bellion and the same influences such as Kanye West.

-Retrospective

 The album garnered more critical scrutiny following the release of Neotheater (2019) and OK Orchestra (2021).
 While reviewing the former, Luke Nuttall of the Soundboard called The Click "a hideous Frankenstein's monster of an indie-pop album patching together clichés and screeching obnoxiousness by the pound".
 In Thomas Stremfel's review of OK Orchestra for Spectrum Culture, he compared the strong negativity online to "figuratively tap[ing] a photo of AJR frontman Jack Met to a punching bag and ha[ving] a field day".
+Contrarily, Armando Padron of the Highway Herald gave The Click a score of 10/10 in 2020, praising the spirited instrumentation and lyrical themes of growth in "Sober Up" and "Netflix Trip".